 A Book Review of Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman

 The recent debates around religion and representation shed light on the following quandary: whatever good is in mainstream media must eventually submit to the demands of entertainment.
 The mainstream, as we call it, is largely that which entertains.
 There is almost no sanctity it is unwilling to violate.
 It turns every facet of serious discourse into a vaudeville act for a laugh or two.
-Yet, this should not be surprising, because that is what popular mediums of media are oriented towards, subordinating ideas to entertainment.
+Yet, this should not be surprising, because that is what popular mediums of media are oriented towards: subordinating ideas to entertainment.
 This is the argument of Neil Postman’s book, Amusing Ourselves to Death.

 Postman wrote in the 1980s, a decade riddled with Cold War tensions and fears of a potential Orwellian dystopia.
 Cable channels like CNN and MTV enjoyed popularity, and VCR and home movie systems quickly became permanent fixtures in the American household.
-As a result, television became the dominant medium of discourse, much to the alarm of Postman, and print-based epistemology eroded into a television-based epistomology.
+As a result, television became the dominant medium of discourse, much to the alarm of Postman, as print-based epistemology eroded into a television-based epistomology.
 The presentation of content and the content itself in television is largely shaped by the medium: how we receive public information transforms how and what we determine to be knowledge.
 Television, unlike the printed word, is discontinuous, rarely requires prerequisite information to understand what one’s viewing (and therefore doesn’t expand depth of knowledge in a subject like a book would, chapter by chapter), appeals heavily to visuals, and primes for preoccupation with optics instead of substance.
 A study in the Netherlands found that from 1955 to 1995, time spent reading decreased by half, and especially so between 1955 to 1975, identifying television as the culprit.
 Other surveys found a similar trend among Americans.

 The transformation of print-based epistemology was a process which began before the 1980s as new modes of communication became popular.
 For example, Postman describes the invention of the telegram and photography as the beginning of the decline of the “Age of Typography.”
 Where before, written long-form works primarily of local sources were both coherent and relevant by nature, the telegram expanded access to the world and made it possible for tidbits of information to move around quickly, facilitating contextless and discontinuous information in the “form of slogans.”
 The result was that “intelligence meant knowing of lots of things, not knowing about them.”
 Ensconced in the internet, the average consumer of news today is acutely aware of how common and tempting simply scrolling past a multitude of headlines is, distracted by advertisements, hypertext, the temptation to switch tabs, and so on.
 The telegram was similar in its fragmented, discontinuous nature.
 The other piece is photography.
 Pictures “lack syntax, which deprives it of a capacity to argue with the world” and can only testify to what is pictured.
 It has no opinions, is a snapshot of a single moment, and there is no context without further elaboration.